Code-Institute-Submissions/EimearCunningham-Milestone1/README.md

 # Deployment
 This project was deployed using GitHub Pages.

-To deploy this page I followed these steps.
+## To deploy this page I followed these steps:
 1. Go to GitHub.com and log into account.
 2. From the list of repositories to the left of the page, select EimearCunningham/Milestone1.
 3. Once the repository is open, select the "Settings" button.